rbisdorff/Digraph3/docSphinx/index.rst

 ..........................
 :New:

+   - A newly refactored multiprocessing :py:class:`mpOutrankingDigraphs.MPOutrankingDigraph` constructor of bipolar-valued outranking digraphs based on the safer *forkserver* start-method.
+Comaptible with Linux and MacOS.

    - A :py:mod:`pairings` module for solving pairing problems illustrated with two tutorials on computing **fair** :ref:`intergroup<Fair-InterGroup-Pairings-label>` and :ref:`intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions

    - A :py:mod:`dynamicProgramming` module for solving dynamic programming problems including a :py:class:`~dynamicProgramming.RandomDynamicProgrammingDigraph` constructor